ElucidataInc/polly-docs/docs/Apps/Sequencing Data/RNA Seq Workflow.md

 Enrichr performs the enrichment analysis on the gene set relayed, either in the Differential Expression tab or X2K analysis tab.
 Enrichment analysis is a computational method for inferring knowledge about an input gene set by comparing it to annotated gene sets representing prior biological knowledge.
 Enrichment analysis checks whether an input set of genes significantly overlaps with annotated gene sets.

-To perfomr the enrichment analysis, select the desired Enrichr database.
+To perform the enrichment analysis, select the desired Enrichr database.

 ![Enrichr)](../../img/RNASeq/Screenshot 2020-03-27 at 2.48.42 PM.png) <center>**Figure 17.** Enrichr</center>